WinJ/Projects/README.md

-# Small_Proj
-small projects for learning and practice.
+Personal projects for learning and practice.
-Small tools and mini-games.
+Tools and mini-games.